This document is for a development version of Ceph.

 Identify the first target host to convert :

 Swap the new host into the old host’s position in the cluster:

 ceph osd crush swap-bucket $NEWHOST $OLDHOST

 At this point all data on

 $NEWHOST.
-If there is a difference in the total capacity of the old and new hosts you may also see some data migrate to or from other nodes in the cluster, but as long as the hosts are similarly sized this will be a relatively small amount of data.
+If there is a difference between the total capacity of the old hosts and the total capacity of the new hosts, you may also see some data migrate to or from other nodes in the cluster.
+Provided that the hosts are similarly sized, however, this will be a relatively small amount of data.

 while ! ceph osd safe-to-destroy $(ceph osd ls-tree $OLDHOST); do sleep 60 ; done

 Stop all old OSDs on the now-empty